 Arriving in Glasgow

 The helpful staff at Glasgow Airport will be waiting to greet you when you land and assist with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Glasgow from Glasgow Airport

-Getting to and from the GLA Glasgow Airport is easy with all the different transport options that are available.
-Ranging from app-based ride services to public transport you will find a mode of travel to meet your needs.
+Getting to and from Glasgow Airport is easy with all the different transport options available.
+Ranging from app-based ride services to public transport you'll find a mode of travel to meet your needs.
 The Glasgow City Express service 500 is the official bus service linking the city centre to the airport in only 15 minutes.
 Catch it from stand 1 at the airport, or stand 46 from Buchanan Bus Station in Glasgow City, with further convenient stops available in either direction.
-The Glasgow City Express also connects you to the Paisley Gilmour Street Train Station, which is the closest train station to the airport and connects to services throughout Glasgow and Scotland.
+The Glasgow City Express also connects you to Paisley Gilmour Street Train Station, which is the closest train station to the airport and connects to services throughout Glasgow and Scotland.
 Taxis or app-based ride services are an easy option, with a taxi rank available directly outside the terminal building, and several hire car companies available beside Terminal 2 or just outside the main terminal close to the domestic arrivals.

 Getting around Glasgow